saxix/django-admin-extra-urls/README.rst

 | visible    | lambda o: o and o.pk | callable or bool.
 By default do not display "action" button if in `add` mode           |
 +------------+----------------------+----------------------------------------------------------------------------------------+

-*Note*

-    The package contains a ``UploadMixin`` to manage custom file uploads (simply set `upload_handler` to a function.
-    This can be checked to see how to create wizard with an intermediate form.

 Integration with other libraries